icecream95/nerd-web-fonts/README.md

   - Include a new font file in [WOFF2 format](https://gist.github.com/sergejmueller/cf6b4f2133bcb3e2f64a).
   - Add your font to `PowerlineFonts.css`, `preview.html` and `README.md` (might use [Transfonter](http://transfonter.org/) to help with the CSS).

+The font should not be the Mono version and should be converted using [Monospacifier](https://github.com/cpitclaudel/monospacifier) of similar for PR's to the master branch, and should be the Mono version for the mono branch.

 ### Converting to WOFF2